kevinfukuhara/reccur-backend/README.md

-# upkeep-backend
+# Our GoalPost-backend
 Copyright (c) 2020 Kevin Fukuhara

-Project: Upkeep - Social network for single item, recurrent to-do lists or goals.
+Project: Our GoalPost - Social network for single item, recurrent to-do lists or goals.